jmetzger/training-mariadb-galera/proxysqlv2.md

   * https://proxysql.com/blog/proxysql-native-galera-support/

-## Setting up the monitoring user in galera cluster on 1 of the nodes
+## Setting up the monitoring user in galera cluster on 1 of the galera-nodes

 ```
 --